jsamuelkamau-dot/jsamuelkamau-dot/README.md

 I’m currently open to roles such as:

 - **L1–L2 Helpdesk / IT Support Technician**
-- **Cloud Support (AWS-focused)**
+- **Cloud Support Roles**
 - **IT Support with a Security / SOC angle**

-If your team needs someone who can **own tickets, communicate clearly with users, and grow into cloud & security responsibilities**, I’d be happy to connect.
+If your team needs someone who can **own tickets, communicate clearly with users, and grow into cloud & security responsibilities**, I would be happy to connect.

 ---